YBKy/Neuron-Reindexer/README.md

 I made an external tool to fix this problem.

 If Python is not installed on your computer, you're going to have to install it first from [here](https://www.python.org/downloads/).
 With  Python installed you just need  to open the neuron-reindexer.pyw file to run the program.
 It will ask you to select the file you want to be fixed.
-Select that file and the tool will fix wrong indexes.
+Select that file.
+It might not have looked like it, but the tool will have fixed wrong indexes.